 Greece’s Real Estate Outlook and Opportunities for Investors

-Athens and Thessaloniki lead urban market growth, while Greek islands maintain strong appeal for holiday rental investments.
+Athens and Thessaloniki are your urban growth engines right now, while the Greek islands hold their own strong appeal for anyone building a holiday rental portfolio.

-The rental market presents compelling opportunities across different segments.
-Traditional residential rentals benefit from the new subsidy programs and rent control protections, providing stable cash flows.
-Holiday rentals capitalize on Greece’s tourism recovery and the controlled expansion of short-term rental supply.
+The rental market breaks down into two attractive segments.
+Traditional residential rentals get a boost from the new subsidy programs and rent control protections, giving you more predictable cash flows.
+Holiday rentals ride Greece’s tourism recovery while benefiting from the controlled expansion of short-term rental supply that keeps the market from getting oversaturated.

 FAQ